ckoch786/prayer-times/README.md

  maghrib ("7:20")
  isha ("8:36")

+* Installation:
+ Add the following to your init.el
+ (load "~/.emacs.d/prayer-times/prayer-times.el")
+ Then reload your init.el with M-x load-buffer

 * Setup:
  See the customization for prayer-times
  All customization should be straight forward, the only ones that may be a problem are: